 The tolerances for the intake valves are 0.10-0.15mm and for the exhaust valves it’s 0.12-0.17mm.

 In 2019 both intake valve clearances measured 0.10mm, today they measuered 0.15mm.

 In 2019 both exhaust valve clearances measured 0.15mm, today they measured 0.18mm.

 The intake valve clearances are still in spec, but are coming to the end of their range.
 The exhaust valve clearances have just passed the end of their range and are 0.01mm out of spec.
 I’m not overly concerned about being out of spec by such a small amount, but I reckon I’ll need to replace the shims next time around.

 The spark plug was still performing well, but with 2 years use and probably 7,000km done it was getting replaced too.

-The throttle cable free play was tightened a tad, and I also re-fitted the OEM fuel tank and plastics.
-The 19litre powerparts tank probably won’t be needed during the winter, but it’ll be fitted again for the next decent adventure, probably in 2022.
+The throttle cable free play was tightened up a tad, and I also re-fitted the OEM fuel tank and plastics and the softer 7.2 shock spring.
+The big powerparts tank probably won’t be needed during the winter, but it’ll be fitted again for the next adventure.

-Other than the spark plug, all she’s really getting are the basics, oil & filters, and a little TLC.
+Other than the spark plug, and a new starter button and sidestand, all she’s really getting are the basics – oil & filters, and a little TLC.
 A short test run was done after todays maint and she’s purring away beautifully.
 There’s no smoke on startup, throttle response is crisp..
 I wonder can I delay replacing this piston another while?
 I must remove the nav tower to check her hours and odometer soon.
 She has to be past 350hrs at this stage.
 Has to be.
 Another cylinder leakdown test might not be a bad idea.